Officers named in East Harford police shooting

 EAST HARTFORD, Conn.
 (AP) - Authorities have released the names of two Connecticut police officers involved in the shooting death of a high school psychologist while responding to a domestic violence incident.

-Windham State’s Attorney Anne Mahoney on Tuesday said Andre Lyew and Daniel Zaleski were the two East Hartford officers involved in last Thursday’s death of 44-year-old John Carras.
+Windham State’s Attorney Anne Mahoney on Tuesday said Andre Lyew and Daniel Zaleski were the two East Hartford officers involved in last Thursday’s death of 43-year-old John Carras.

 Lyew has been an East Hartford officer since December 2018.
 He was previously a New Haven officer.
 Zaleski has been an East Hartford officer since December 2003.

-Note: This story has been corrected to show that Carras is 43 years old, not 44.